Flood Fill Algorithm

 Problem statement

-The goal is to replace the color of all pixels connected to the starting pixel in the four cardinal directions (up, down, left, right) with the new color, as well as any pixels connected to those pixels, and so on.
-Once the flood fill is complete, you should return the modified image.
+Our goal is to replace the colour of all pixels connected to the starting pixel (x, y) in the four cardinal directions (up, down, left, right) with the new colour, as well as any pixels connected to those pixels, and so on.
+Once the flood fill algorithm is complete, we need to return the modified image.

 Flood fill algorithm example